Composing and/or altering your academic programme

 Register extra course

-Deadline: before the start of the course
+Deadline: before the start of the teaching period of the course

 Conditions: for prerequisites check the study guide